-To provide a comprehensive and practical training in international law To provide students with the professional skills necessary for a career in international law To allow students to tailor their studies to reflect their specific interests hat v will you be expected to achieve? s who successfully complete the Programme will be able to: tand and explain in detail a wide range of aspects of the legal framework relating to Public International Law; dvance e sophisticated arguments relating to public international law in a manner that is supported by evidence and trates knowledge of a wide range of relevant sources and of the social and cultural context of legal rules. nonst e sophisticated arguments relating to public international law in a manner that is supported by evidence and nonst e sophisticated arguments relating to public international law in a manner that is supported by evidence and trates knowledge of a wide range of relevant sources and of the social and cultural context of legal rules.
-Aca e sophisticated arguments relating to public international law in a manner that is supported by evidence and trates knowledge of a wide range of relevant sources and of the social and cultural context of legal rules.
-Indemic Content: acquire a thorough and accurate knowledge of public international law.
+To provide a comprehensive and practical training in international law To provide students with the professional skills necessary for a career in international law To allow students to tailor their studies to reflect their specific interests will you be expected to achieve? s who successfully complete the Programme will be able to: vanc tand and explain in detail a wide range of aspects of the legal framework relating to Public International Law; e sophisticated arguments relating to public international law in a manner that is supported by evidence and nonst trates knowledge of a wide range of relevant sources and of the social and cultural context of legal rules. trates knowledge of a wide range of relevant sources and of the social and cultural context of legal rules.
+Aca ademic Content: acquire a thorough and accurate knowledge of public international law.